Shivanshu-Gupta/Pytorch-POS-Tagger/README.md

 # Parts-of-Speech Tagger

-The purpose of this project was to learn how to implement RNNs and compare different types of RNNs on the task of Parts-of-Speech tagging using a part of the CoNLL-2012 dataset with 42 possible tags.
+The purpose of this project was to learn how to implement RNNs and compare different types of RNNs on the task of **Parts-of-Speech tagging** using a part of the *CoNLL-2012 dataset* with 42 possible tags.
 This repository contains:
-1. my implementation of the GRU cell.
+1. a custom implementation of the *GRU cell*.
-2. a custom implementation of RNN architecture that may be configured to be used as an LSTM, GRU or Vanilla RNN.
+2. a custom implementation of the RNN architecture that may be configured to be used as an *LSTM*, *GRU* or *Vanilla RNN*.
 3. a Parts-of-Speech tagger that can be configured to use any of the above custom RNN implementations.

 ## Structure
 The code in the repository are organised as follows:
-- gru.py: custom GRU
+- *gru.py*: custom GRU
-- rnn.py: custom RNN
+- *rnn.py*: custom RNN
-- model.py: POS Tagger Model
+- *model.py*: POS Tagger Model
-- train.py: training/validation/testing code
+- *train.py*: training/validation/testing code
-- main.py: driver code
+- *main.py*: driver code

+The dataset is in [RNN_Data_files/].
 For dataloader, I used torchtext library.

 ## Usage
 ```sh